lj-cug/OpenGeoModeller/HPC-Base/Programming&Compilation/Docker/Docker-Container安装20201020.docx.md

-The next logical step after creating a new image from an existing image is to share it with a select few of your friends, the whole world on [Docker Hub]{.mark}, or other Docker registry that you have access to.
+The next logical step after creating a new image from an existing image is to share it with a select few of your friends, the whole world on [Docker Hub], or other Docker registry that you have access to.
 To push an image to Docker Hub or any other Docker registry, you must have an account there.